hq-tr/FluxInsertion/README.md

-# Insert flux to a polynomial.
+# Insert flux to a polynomial state

 Written by Trung